 Please contact us if you’re interested in attending an event.
 Details may be subject to change.

-Stamford Community Library will kick off its CLiF Rural Library grant with storytelling by Marty Kelley.
-Marty will visit with the PK-8 graders at the Stamford Elementary School.
+Winhall Memorial Library will kick off its CLiF Rural Library grant with storytelling by Simon Brooks.
+Simon will visit with K-4 and 5-8 grades at the Mountain School at Winhall.
 The $2000 worth of new books selected by the Public Library and the $500 of new books selected by the school library will be showcased.
-PK at 1:30, K-8 at 2.